bosonprotocol/BPIPs/content/BPIP-4.md

       - it enables to use existing protocols such as 0x, SeaPort so it could support whatever price discovery mechanisms they support
       - if later new price discovery mechanism emerge, it should be ready without modification<br>
     - **Cons:**
-      - incompatible with existing AMMs solutions
+      - incompatible with existing two-side and single-side buy pools solutions

-    1.3. **Price discovery happens both on-chain/off-chain with in protocol validation or off-chain validation:**<br>
+    1.3. **Price discovery happens both on-chain/off-chain with in protocol validation or outside protocol validation:**<br>
       Combinantion of option 1 and option 2. `commitToOffer` and `sequentialCommitToOffer` has additional input field - an struct `priceDiscovery`.

       ```solidity
         struct PriceDiscovery {
           uint256 price
           address validator // zero address or protocol address when type is Offchain
-          bytes proof // proof is validator calldata (type Onchain) or an EIP712 signature (type Offchain)
+          bytes proof // proof is validator calldata (opt 2) or an EIP712 signature (opt 1)
-          PriceDiscoveryType type
         }
       ```

     1.4 **Price discovery happens both on-chain/off-chain and we make BosonVoucher compatible with AMMs**

-      As I’ve explained in the notes, existing NFT AMMs aren’t compatible with Boson Vouchers.
+      As I’ve explained in the notes, existing NFT two-side and single-side buy pools aren’t compatible with Boson Vouchers.
       To make it compatible with AMMs we must turn Boson Vouchers collections individual to offers - instead of sellers, so the initial price for the entire vouchers in the pool is the same (the offer price).
       This option is a combination necessary changes to Boson Vouchers and option 1.2.